xfbs/passgen/README.md

 * Releases: [Releases](https://passgen.it/releases)

 ## Features

+- Generates secure, random sequences using your system's cryptographic number generator or a master passphrase.
+- Customizable to fit any password policy due to it's use of regular expressions.
+- Ability to measure the entropy of the generated sequences, to target passphrases to any security level.
+- Can read wordlists to choose words at random (like [diceware](https://diceware.dmuth.org/)), or create high-entropy but pronounceable phrases using a markov chain.
+- Comes with some presets that offer good security.
+- Can be embedded into other applications (as a C shared library) or used programmatically (using JSON output).
+- Permissively licensed (MIT license).

+## Examples

 Passgen can generate random sequences from a format string with a regular-expression-like syntax.
 This can be used to generate random data for